My name is Crappy Coding Guy, and I use Texture2D.GetData

 };

-That is so much nicer to read.
 I’ve seen this syntax before, but 20 years of habits die hard and I rarely remember to use it.
 Hopefully it will stick now, and make my crappy code that much less crappy.